Does the sale of my company terminate my commission rights?

 Answer:

--Is there a clearly communicated work rule which covers the conduct and which is reasonable and related to the orderly, efficient and safe operation of the employer’s business?
+• Is there a clearly communicated rule regarding the conduct that is reasonable and related to the business's operation?

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.